diericx/svelte-breadcrumbs/README.md

 # Svelte-Breadcrumbs

 Svelte-Breadcrumbs makes it easy to generate meaningful breadcrumbs.
-When navigating to a route such as this:
+For example, when navigating to a route such as this:

 Route id: `/todos/[id]/edit`